michaellaszlo/cursor-maintenance/README.md

 newCursor = result.cursor;
 ```

-You probably want to react to text editing in your input element with
+You can react to editing actions in your input element with a function
-a function that looks something like this:
+that looks something like this:

 ```
 function updateInput() {